johnsonb-ucar/reStructuredText/syntax_examples.rst

 Tables
 ======

-Complex tables are straightforward to make, including here where the first row of table data after the table header has only one column instead of three.
+Complex tables are straightforward to make.
+See here that the first row of table data after the table header has only one column instead of three.

 +------+--------------------------------+-----------------------------------+
 | year | month/day of first,middle,last | obs_seq #### of first,middle,last |